paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Nov 16, 2025 - Success breeds delusions of failure
+Pictures look good.
+I'm setting my digital camera to take monochrome by default, allow only manual changes to settings, and baking it in by saving in JPG instead of RAW.
+Adding a new constraint affects how I use the images by creating pictures that don't fall into my regular process of painting.
+Constraints breed creativity.

 ## Nov 15, 2025 - Saturday on a dayless week
 Lately, a Saturday means, there will be more people in parks than normal.
 It's a good day to stay away.
 I'll do some reading and taking some pictures today.
 I have a few thoughts of places to go.

 ## Nov 14, 2025 - Delivery
 Delivered a purchase of the two shrimp boats today.
 Feels good to make a sale.